srihari-sirisipalli/srihari-sirisipalli/README.md

 🚀 Tech Enthusiast | Data Engineer | Machine Learning Explorer

-🌍 Based in Hyderabad, India, and fueled by a passion for all things tech.
+🌍 Based in Visakhapatnam, India, and fueled by a passion for all things tech.

 💼 Actively seeking job opportunities, collaborations, and exciting projects in the world of technology.